4 Algae Eating Fish That Can Live with Betta

 Types of Algae Eating Fish

-There are several types of algae eating fish that can live with Betta.
+There are several types of algae-eating fish that can live with Betta.
 Some of the most popular types are:

-Siamese Algae Eaters (SAEs) are a popular choice for Betta tanks due to their effectiveness in controlling algae growth.
+• Siamese Algae Eater: Siamese Algae Eaters (SAEs) are a popular choice for Betta tanks due to their effectiveness in controlling algae growth.
 These fish are known for their ability to consume different types of algae, including stubborn hair algae.
 SAEs are peaceful fish and can coexist with Betta fish if provided with enough space and hiding places.

-Otocinclus catfish, also known as Dwarf Suckers, are small and peaceful fish that can consume different types of algae.
+• Otocinclus Catfish: Otocinclus catfish, also known as Dwarf Suckers, are small and peaceful fish that can consume different types of algae.
 These fish are social and prefer to live in groups of six or more.
 They are compatible with Betta fish but require a well-maintained tank with plenty of hiding places.

-Amano Shrimp are not technically fish, but they are excellent algae eaters that can coexist with Betta fish.
+• Amano Shrimp: Amano Shrimp are not technically fish, but they are excellent algae eaters that can coexist with Betta fish.
 These shrimp can consume different types of algae, including green spot algae and hair algae.
 They are peaceful and can add diversity and color to the aquarium.

-Nerite Snails are small and colorful snails that can consume different types of algae.
+• Nerite Snails: Nerite Snails are small and colorful snails that can consume different types of algae.
 These snails are compatible with Betta fish and can help maintain a clean and healthy environment in the tank.
 However, they can lay eggs on tank surfaces, which can be difficult to remove.

 Size and Appearance